Dinesh D.C.: Personal life

 Dinesh D.C.
 (Dahal Chhetri) was born in Illam of eastern Nepal on 17 November.
 He is married to Ranu Shrestha.
 He was schooled at Adarsha Ma.
 Vi., Ilam up to SLC.
 He did his intermediate (I.Sc) and bachelor (B.Sc) from Amrit Science Campus.
 He earned a B.A. in English as a private student.
 He earned an M.B.A from Saraswati Campus.
-His zodiac sign in scorpio.

 Career

-Dinesh D.C. entered in the Nepali Film Industry as an supporting artist on Sun Chandi (1997).
+Dinesh D.C. entered in the Nepali Film Industry as a supporting artist on Sun Chandi (1997).
 He then played on different roles on films like Shankar (1997), Ek Number Ko Pakhe (1999) and Muna Madan (2003).
 He then made his own directorial debut from Savadhan (2006).
 His third directorial venture Maya's Bar earned him National Film Awards (Nepal) for Best Director and D-Cine Award for Critics Choice.
 Dinesh D.C. was nominated in Kamana Film Award for Best Director from his next directorial venture, a comedy hit cha ekan cha.
 D.C.'s next directorial venture, a romantic drama Fulai Fulko Mausam Timilai (2016) was his first film as a producer.